AdaCore/gnatstudio/docs/users_guide/mdi.rst

 result of a cross-reference query, you can simply close that editor to go back to where you were before.

-.. index:: menus; window --> close
+.. index:: menu; window --> close

-Alternatively, you can also select the window by clicking anywhere in its title bar, and then select the menu :menuselection:`Window->Close`.
+Alternatively, you can also select the window by clicking anywhere in its title bar, and then select the menu :menuselection:`Window --> Close`.

 Finally, a window can be closed by right-clicking in the associated notebook tab (if the tabs are visible), and select :guilabel:`Close` in the contextual